nlarusstone/corels-test/README.md

 Semantics should buy us more than we're already achieving.
 Let's optimize the crap out of tic-tac-toe!

-2 rules also commute if they predict the same way on the same data!
+From Cynthia:  If the rules make the same prediction on all of their overlapping points, then they commute.

 Compute commutes as rule is added!